jovan-AIcoder/Rain-Prediction-Model/README.md

 The model uses a feed-forward neural network with:

 * Dense layers
-* mish and swish activations
+* Mish and swish activations
 * Binary crossentropy loss
 * Adamax optimizer